DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Wait a bit for everything to load (wait after all messages on the top left side of the screen disappear).

 Second, don’t forget about following Phoenix’s in-game configurations [here](https://thephoenixflavour.com/tpf/mod-configuration/) and also remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
-Then continue with my configurations.
+Then continue with configurations below.

 **Cond.
 Expressions MCM** - Disable out of stamina, in pain, headache/diseased expressions.
+It will look odd if our character is constantly sad and in pain.

 **Diziet’s Auto Outfits MCM** - In configuration settings, check the option to unset all hotkeys for this mod.
+The mod's main functionality doesn't even need them.

 **End Times MCM** - Lock the slider to not be tempted to change the final date all time.
-I think one in-game year (approximately 18 real life days) is good enough (and even feels right somehow), disable the spell and countdown.
+I think one in-game year (approximately 18 real life days) is good enough (and even feels right somehow), disable the spell and countdown as those are pretty annoying.
 You can always enter into MCM again to see how much time you have left.

 **Hide Your Quests MCM** - I recommend to hide right away all quests you get